 IP stands for Internet protocol.
-IP addresses are how devices identify themselves and talk one another over the Internet, or within a local network.
+IP addresses are how devices identify themselves and talk to one another over the Internet or within a local network.

 Within a local network, generally, the IP address of each member device remains the same for the duration it is on and connected.
-When you restart the device, its IP address might change, unless you choose to reserve the same IP address for it, by binding the IP address with the device’s MAC Address.
+When you restart the device, its IP address might change unless you choose to reserve the same address for it by binding the IP with the device’s MAC Address.

-There are two versions of Internet protocol, IPv4 and IPv6, with the former being the most popular and generally the default connotation of an IP address.
-(You’ll need to call the latter an IPv6 address explicitly).
-The truth is, the popularity of IPv4 is the reason why we need IPv6.
+There are two versions of Internet protocol, IPv4 and IPv6.
+The former is the most popular and generally the default connotation of an IP address.
+(You’ll need to call the latter as IPv6 address explicitly).
+The truth is, the popularity of IPv4 is why we need IPv6.

 Though IPv6 is newer and has been available for a few years.
-Generally, though, for the most part, we’re still dealing mostly with IPv4, now and long in the future.
+Generally, though, for the most part, we’re still dealing primarily with IPv4 now and long in the future, if not forever.

 Internet protocol version four (IPv4)

 IPv4 uses a 32-bit pool of addresses.
 As a result, a typical IPv4 address consists of four groups of three-digit numbers with a dot (.) in between, like this one: 192.168.010.002

 You can omit the leading zeros in each group in an IP address, but each group must retain at least one digit.
 That said, the address above usually appears as 192.168.10.2

 When you change a number, we have a new address, so mathematically, IPv4 can produce 4,294,967,296 — four billion and then some — addresses.

 While that seems like a lot, there are about 10 billion people globally, and one of us can have more than one device.
 IPv4 will inevitably run out of addressing space at some point.